shreeyasharma1804/notes/kubernetes/Volumes.md

 The actual directory is only created after a pod uses a PVC on the node where the pod is scheduled.
 This can cause issues such as new pod scheduling on different nodes will create empty directories.

+PV Phases:

+- Available - no PVC has claimed it
+- Bound - a PVC has claimed it
+- Released - the PVC that claimed it was deleted, but the PV still exists

 #### Static provisioning

 An administrator manually declares the storage availability